 Transition into adulthood

-It might also help children prepare for making decisions for themselves when they become 16, If they have capacity to do so.
+It might also help children to prepare for making decisions for themselves when they become 16, if they have capacity to do so.

 This preparation for adulthood should happen from their earliest years and no later than by Year 9, when they are aged 13 or 14.